GuberRed/MSc-ghack-2024/readme.md

 to test:
--DONE what if user wants to restart env - works #Restart single team env -DONE what if user publish service account more than 1 time - (tested 5 times - cannot create namespace if exist)
+-what if user wants to restart env - NOT WORKING - always using first secret -DONE what if user publish service account more than 1 time - (tested 5 times - cannot create namespace if exist)

 https://docs.google.com/document/d/1sIaESUIIFLzu2BDOL1xRzaiHSGWAXd3h9AYKCFmcKXk/edit